SomaLogic Inc (SLGC): A Technical Analysis - News Heater

-The average price point forecasted by analysts for SomaLogic Inc (SLGC) is $4.70, which is $2.28 above the current market price.
-The public float for SLGC is 168.04M, and currently, short sellers hold a 4.50% ratio of that float.
-The average trading volume of SLGC on December 13, 2023 was 1.55M shares.
+The public float for SLGC is 167.98M, and currently, short sellers hold a 4.51% ratio of that float.
+The average trading volume of SLGC on December 18, 2023 was 1.63M shares.

 Top 5 Artificial Intelligence Stocks to Buy for 2024